kswiecicki/unified-runtime/scripts/core/INTRO.rst

     This environment variable should be used for development and debugging only.

+.. envvar:: UR_ADAPTERS_SEARCH_PATH

+   Holds a comma-separated list of directory paths used for adapter discovery.
+By setting this value you can extend the list of directories the loader searches for adapter implementations.

 .. envvar:: UR_ENABLE_VALIDATION_LAYER

    Holds the value ``0`` or ``1``.
 By setting it to ``1`` you enable validation layer.